-Travel during school holidays (other than returning to your home country) is only permitted if you are accompanied by a parent, guardian, homestay carer, close relative or on an approved school excursion.

-You must submit a copy of your flight ticket to DE International, if approval has been granted by DE International.
+- Submit this leave form at least 4 weeks before the planned departure date to your school before you book any flight tickets. - Travel during school holidays (other than returning to your home country) is only permitted if you are accompanied by a parent, guardian, homestay carer, close relative or on an approved school excursion. - Leave during the school term can only be approved under compassionate/compelling reasons, and you must provide supporting documents as evidence. - If your leave includes school days, you must submit a copy of your flight tickets after your leave is approved.